Nektar Therapeutics (NKTR) Just Got Our Attention

 NKTR’s Market Performance

-NKTR stocks went down by -4.30% for the week, with a monthly jump of 0.91% and a quarterly performance of 1.48%, while its annual performance rate touched -24.22%.
-The volatility ratio for the week stands at 5.35% while the volatility levels for the past 30 days are set at 4.94% for Nektar Therapeutics.
-The simple moving average for the period of the last 20 days is -3.04% for NKTR stocks with a simple moving average of -9.18% for the last 200 days.
+NKTR stocks went down by -11.61% for the week, with a monthly drop of -7.87% and a quarterly performance of -4.01%, while its annual performance rate touched -28.95%.
+The volatility ratio for the week stands at 6.11% while the volatility levels for the past 30 days are set at 4.99% for Nektar Therapeutics.
+The simple moving average for the period of the last 20 days is -7.34% for NKTR stocks with a simple moving average of -13.37% for the last 200 days.

 Analysts’ Opinion of NKTR